 The removal of the Subprocessors list link makes it less convenient for users, particularly enterprise and EU-based customers who rely on this information for data protection compliance, to verify which third parties Figma engages to process their data.
 While the subprocessor information may still exist on Figma's website, removing the direct link from the Terms of Service reduces accessibility and transparency.
 Enterprise customers and those subject to GDPR may need to contact Figma directly to access current subprocessor information.

-View change record →If Figma updates its terms, continuing to use the platform after the changes take effect means you have accepted those changes, even if you did not actively review them.
+View full change record →If Figma updates its terms, continuing to use the platform after the changes take effect means you have accepted those changes, even if you did not actively review them.
 Users who disagree with changes must stop using the service or risk being bound by new terms.

 How other platforms handle this